OpenMW-Mod-Collection/CharacterTraitsFramework/README.md

 # Character Traits Framework (OpenMW)

-Select your character's background that will shape his future.

-**This is a framework and it does nothing on its own!**
+Create your own chargen traits.
+Backgrounds, beliefs, lineages - you name it.

 This framework allows anyone to create any additional chargen traits similar to [Merlord's Character Backgrounds](https://www.nexusmods.com/morrowind/mods/46795).
-They can range from simple stat changes to scripted events that completely altering the way you approach the game.
+They can range from simple stat changes to scripted events that completely alter the way you approach the game.

 > Note: Any expansions created for the MWSE version of Character Backgrounds are not compatible with this mod and must be adapted to the OpenMW Lua API.